daftaupe/hugo-rpm/README.md

 ```
 mock --resultdir ~/rpmbuild/SRPMS --buildsrpm --spec ~/rpmbuild/SPECS/hugo.spec --sources ~/rpmbuild/SOURCES/v0.18.1.tar.gz
 # Get the SRPM in ~/rpmbuild/SRPMS
-# On Fedora 25 you get hugo-0.18.1-0.fc25.src.rpm
-# On Centos  7 you get hugo-0.18.1-0.el7.centos.src.rpm
 ```

 ### Build the RPM from the SRPM
-Either you get directly the SRPM from the release section on Github or you build it as indicated before (in that case be careful about the name of the SRPM you will get).
+You build it as indicated before (in that case be careful about the name of the SRPM you will get).
 ```
 #RPM file will be found in ~/rpmbuild/RPMS
 # Centos7-64bits
-mock --cleanup-after --resultdir ~/rpmbuild/RPMS -r epel-7-x86_64 ~/rpmbuild/SRPMS/hugo-0.18.1-0.fc25.src.rpm
+mock --cleanup-after --resultdir ~/rpmbuild/RPMS -r epel-7-x86_64 ~/rpmbuild/SRPMS/hugo-0.18.1-0.el7.src.rpm
-# Fedora-25-64bits
+# Fedora-27-64bits
-mock --cleanup-after --resultdir ~/rpmbuild/SRPMS -r fedora-25-x86_64 ~/rpmbuild/SRPMS/hugo-0.18.1-0.fc25.src.rpm
+mock --cleanup-after --resultdir ~/rpmbuild/SRPMS -r fedora-25-x86_64 ~/rpmbuild/SRPMS/hugo-0.18.1-0.fc27.src.rpm
-# Fedora-25-32bits
-mock --cleanup-after --resultdir ~/rpmbuild/SRPMS -r fedora-25-i386 ~/rpmbuild/SRPMS/hugo-0.18.1-0.fc25.src.rpm
 ```

 ### Usage